 Abstract

 Network operations involve several decision-making tasks.
-Some tasks are related to operators, such as extending the footprint or upgrading the network capacities.
-Other decision tasks are related to network functionalities, such as traffic classifications, scheduling, capacity, coverage trade-offs, and policy enforcement.
+Some of these tasks are related to operators, such as extending the footprint or upgrading the network capacity.
+Other decision tasks are related to network functions, such as traffic classifications, scheduling, capacity, coverage trade-offs, and policy enforcement.
 These decisions are often decentralized, and each network node makes its own decisions based on the preconfigured rules or policies.
-To ensure effectiveness, it is important that planning and functional decisions are in harmony; however, human intervention-based decisions are subject to high costs, delays, and mistakes.
-Machine learning has been used in different fields of life to automate decision processes intelligently.
-Similarly, future intelligent networks are expected to see intense use of machine learning and artificial intelligence techniques for functional and operational automation.
+To ensure effectiveness, it is essential that planning and functional decisions are in harmony.
+However, human intervention-based decisions are subject to high costs, delays, and mistakes.
+On the other hand, machine learning has been used in different fields of life to automate decision processes intelligently.
+Similarly, future intelligent networks are also expected to see intense use of machine learning and artificial intelligence techniques for functional and operational automation.
 This article investigates the current state-of-the-art methods for packet scheduling and related decision processes.
 Furthermore, it proposes a machine learning-based approach for packet scheduling for agile and cost-effective networks to address various issues and challenges.
 The analysis of the experimental results shows that the proposed deep learning-based approach can successfully address the challenges without compromising the network performance.
-For example, it has been seen that with MAE from 6.38 to 8.41 with the proposed deep learning model, the packet scheduling can maintain 99.95% throughput, 99.97 % delay, and 99.94% jitter as compared to the statically configured traffic profiles.
+For example, it has been seen that with mean absolute error from 6.38 to 8.41 using the proposed deep learning model, the packet scheduling can maintain 99.95% throughput, 99.97 % delay, and 99.94% jitter, which are much better as compared to the statically configured traffic profiles.

 Introduction

 Different network resources such as bandwidth, power, and spectrum are never abundant, regardless of the significant developments in the network technologies, to provide higher capacities and minimize delays (J. Huang et al., 2023; OECD, 2022; Shen & Chen, 2018; Sheng, Zhou, Liu, Wang, & Li, 2019).
 On the other hand, the traffic growth is immense due to rising trends in digitization and network-enabled devices from the Internet of Vehicles (IoV), Tactile Internet (TI), and Internet of Things (IoT) (Cisco, 2021).
-Moreover, not only the new applications underlying reasons but the bandwidth requirements from the common services are rising due to increased quality and data and latency constraints.
+Moreover, not only the new application ‘s underlying reasons but also the bandwidth requirements from the common services are rising due to increased quality and data and latency constraints.
 As a result, network operators are often challenged to implement suitable oversubscription models (Ni, Huang, & Wu, 2014) and differentiated service bundling mechanisms that allow them to ensure Return on Investment (ROI).
 For example, packet scheduling (Beams, Kannan, & Angel, 2021) is a common approach to controlling service quality over networks in oversubscribed networks where the traffic of different types needs to be handled according to their service package or the contracted Service Level Agreements (SLA).

 Network deployments often follow a comprehensive planning process that involves several demographic and statistical factors in addition to seasonal and regular network user behaviors.
-Planning processes often produce the type of services required, the technologies, the type and volume of network resources required, and target SLAs(Gavriluţ, Pruski, & Berger, 2022).
+Planning processes often utilize the type of services, the technologies, the required volume of network resources, and the target SLA (Gavriluţ, Pruski, & Berger, 2022).
 Traditionally for cellular networks, the erlang traffic intensities describe the expected load that networks must withstand in different types of Points of Presence (POP)(Głąbowski, Hanczewski, & Stasiak, 2015).
 The loads correspond to business models, target ROI, and other policies of the network operators.